Adult ADHD Symptoms vs Burnout: How to Tell in Daily Life

 Common Ground: Fatigue, Focus Issues, Low Motivation

-Both conditions create a perfect storm of executive function deficits that can leave you feeling mentally drained and overwhelmed.
+Both conditions create a perfect storm of symptoms that can leave you feeling mentally drained and overwhelmed.

 Low motivation affects your ability to start or complete projects.
 You postpone important deadlines.
 Activities you once enjoyed feel burdensome or pointless.

-Memory issues plague both conditions equally.
+Memory lapses plague both conditions equally.
 You forget appointments, lose your keys regularly, or walk into rooms without remembering why you went there.

 Emotional dysregulation shows up as: